 - All other E2B sub-menu headings and menu entries can be changed by making a new STRINGS.txt file - see the section below...

 You can cause all menu headings to be centred by adding set CENTREHD=1 into the \_ISO\MyE2B.cfg file (v1.65+).
-The central position is calculated from the rstart value that has been set in MyE2B.cfg.
+The central position is calculated from the rstart value that can be set in MyE2B.cfg.
 You can skew the menu headings by using a value other than 1 for CENTREHD - e.g. set CENTREHD=65 will make E2B use 65 instead of the menu width value to calculate the centre of the menu.
-CENTREHD pads out the heading string with the correct number of spaces, HEADPOS and HPAD are still used to shift the start of the heading to the right.
+CENTREHD pads out the heading string with the correct number of spaces (1=auto-adjust), HPAD is used to shift the start of the heading to the right.

 How to make a copy of a language

 - Copy the whole \_ISO\e2b\grub\SPANISH folder to a new folder in \_ISO\e2b\grub, e.g. \_ISO\e2b\grub\MANUEL

 - Edit the \_ISO\e2b\grub\MANUEL\STRINGS.txt and F1.cfg help file as you wish (save in UTF-8 format using Windows NotePad)